Field Theories for Loop-Erased Random Walks

 \kaysubsection{A non-perturbative proof for the equivalance of $\phi^4$-theory at $N=-1$ and CDWs} The method introduced in \cite{ParisiSourlas1979,ParisiSourlas1982} allows one to write the disorder average of any observable ${\cal O}[u_i]$ as

 The integral over $\tilde u_a$ ensures that $u_a$ is at a minimum. $\bar \psi_a$ and $\psi_a$ are fermionic degrees of freedom (Grassmann variables), which compensate for the functional determinant appearing in the integration over $u$, yielding a partition function ${\cal Z}=1$.
-Averaging over disorder gives an effective action
+Averaging over disorder gives an effective action \cite{Wiese2004}

 The function $\Delta(u)$ is the same as in \Eq{CDW-action}.
 Note that we allow for an arbitrary number of replicas $r$.
 In the work \cite{ParisiSourlas1979} the focus was on $r=1$, which does not allow to extract the second cumulant of the disorder, i.e.\ its correlations.
 To do the latter, one needs at least $r=2$ copies, to which we specify now.
-As in the derivation of the action \eq{SCDWsimp}, we replace $\Delta(u)\to \frac{g}2 u^2$, and introduce center-of-mass coordinates,
+We introduce center-of-mass coordinates,

 The action \eq{su6b} can then be written as